sdnfv/openNetVM/docs/source/cloudlabtutorial/index.rst

     Generally, on a Windows machine, all SSH-related files are found in following location: /c/Users/PC_USER_NAME/.ssh/

+    On Mac/Linux, it's typically found in the ~/.ssh directory

 To generate an SSH Key:

 - Type :code:`ssh-keygen` to make an ssh-key